Advocate

 Mile High United Way believes that a community and a country can only succeed when we are united, and when every individual receives the opportunities they need to thrive.
 However, complex economic policies, systemic racism, education disparities, power imbalances and other societal challenges can constrain this vision.

-We use an equity lens to remove barriers and create pathways to success for children, youth, and families.
-Our Policy & Equity Guide is used to determine how successfully a bill or ballot measure applies an equity lens.
-Watch the video or view the guide to learn more about our policy work.
+We use an equity lens to remove barriers and create pathways to success for children, youth and families.
+View our Policy & Equity Guide to learn about this process.

 Learn More